mihaicaragheorghe/argx/README.md

 ```

 However, it’s recommended to use the dedicated methods for each argument type: `AddArgument`, `AddOption`, and `AddFlag`.
 These methods accept only the parameters relevant to their specific type.
-All the add have methods a generic overload for specifying the argument’s value type.
+All the add methods have a generic overload for specifying the argument’s value type, see [supported types](#supported-types).

-### AddArgument
+#### AddArgument

-Positional arguments are identified by their position in the command line, rather than by a flag or option name, their meaning depends on where they appear in the command.
-This means the positional arguments will be parsed in the ordered they were added.
+Positional arguments are identified by their position in the command line, rather than by a flag or option name, their meaning depends on where they appear in the command line.
+This means the positional arguments will be parsed in the order they were added.

 Use `AddArgument` to add a positional argument